| Radiosurgery works quite well in controlling

 study, U Kentucky study,

-other studies, and the NCCN guidelines.)
+Hopkins series, and the NCCN guidelines.)
 By using a

 proper dose and field size, radiosurgery should control 90% of brain metastatic lesions (see studies.)